 One of the key characteristics of Tibetan Mastiffs is their independence.
 They are known for making their own decisions and can be less eager to please than some other breeds.
 This independence can make training more challenging, as they may question commands or choose not to comply if they see fit.

 Their strong protective instincts can be both an advantage and a challenge in training.
-While it makes them excellent watchdogs and guardians, it can also lead to wariness of strangers or territorial behavior if not properly managed.
+While it makes them excellent watchdogs and guardians, it can also lead to wariness of strangers or territorial behaviour if not properly managed.

 Obedience training is an essential aspect of raising a Tibetan Mastiff.
 Consistency, patience, and positive reinforcement techniques work best with this breed.
 Harsh training methods or punishment can be counterproductive and lead to resistance or fear.